RobertoGM/the-game/README.md

 # Deployed
 Deployed on AWS in this URL: http://dsuoa725qnagh.cloudfront.net/

+[!WARNING]
-Warning: Given I used Ec2 for hosting the backend, the protocol has been HTTP instead of HTTPS, making it unavailable on Chrome for Android.
+Given I used Ec2 for hosting the backend, the protocol has been HTTP instead of HTTPS, making it unavailable on Chrome for Android.

 # Frontend
 Used Angular v17 with sass, ESlint and tested using default Karma and Jasmine.